elixir-ecto/ecto/guides/Getting Started.md

 [first_name: "can't be blank", last_name: "can't be blank"]
 ```

-And we can ask the changeset itself it is valid, even before doing an insertion:
+And we can ask the changeset itself if it is valid, even before doing an insertion:

 ```elixir
 changeset.valid?